Arithmetic geometry of toric varieties. Metrics, measures and heights: Introduction

 Many natural metrics that arise when studying line bundles on toric varieties are not smooth, but are particular cases of the metrics considered by Zhang.
-This is the case for the canonical metric of a toric line bundle introduced by Batyrev and Tschinkel \cite{BatyrevTschinkel:tori}, see \S \ref{sec:equiv-herm-metr}.
+This is the case for the canonical metric of a toric line bundle introduced by Batyrev and Tschinkel \cite{BatyrevTschinkel:tori}, see Proposition-Definition \ref{def:57}.
 The associated canonical height of subvarieties plays an important role in Diophantine approximation in tori, in particular in the generalized Bogomolov and Lehmer problems, see for instance \cite{DavidPhilippon:mhn,AmorosoViada:spst} and the references therein.
 Maillot has extended the arithmetic intersection theory of Gillet and Soul\'e to this kind of metrics at the Archimedean place, while maintaining the use of an integral model to handle the non-Archimedean places \cite{Maillot:GAdvt}.

 The adelic point of view of Zhang was developed by Gubler \cite{GublerHab,Gu03} and by Chambert-Loir \cite{Cha06}.
 From this point of view, the height is defined as a sum of local contributions.
-We outline this procedure, that will be recalled with more detail in \S \ref{sec:metr-line-bundl}.
+In what follows we outline this procedure, that will be recalled with more detail in Chapter \ref{sec:metr-line-bundl}.

 For the local case, let $K$ be either $\R$, $\C$, or a field complete with respect to a nontrivial non-Archimedean absolute value.
 Let $X$ be a proper variety over $K$ and~$L$ a line bundle on $X$, and consider their analytifications, respectively denoted by $X^{\an}$ and~$L^{\an}$.
 In the Archimedean case, $X^\an$ is the complex space $X(\C)$ (equipped with an anti-linear involution, if $K=\R$), whereas in the non-Archimedean case it is the Berkovich space associated to $X$.
 The basic metrics that can be put on $L^\an$ are the smooth metrics in the Archimedean case, and the {algebraic metrics} in the non-Archimedean case, that is, the metrics induced by an integral model of a pair $(X,L^{\otimes e})$ with $e\ge1$.
 There is a notion of semipositivity for smooth and for algebraic metrics, and the uniform limit of such metrics leads to the notion of \emph{semipositive{}} metric on $L^{\an}$.
 More generally, a metric on $L^{\an}$ is called \emph{DSP} (for \og difference of semipositive\fg{}) if it is the quotient of two semipositive{} metrics.